 We also seek ideas from suppliers to create employment and training opportunities for residents, including those with disabilities, such as supporting people into work, apprenticeships, work experience and volunteering opportunities and working with schools to help ensure young people are equipped with skills to meet the needs of the future labour market.

 7 Force suppliers must ensure their supply chains including manufactures and producers are free from slavery and human trafficking.
 They must be absolutely committed to preventing Modern Slavery, human trafficking and exploitation throughout their workforce and business operations and within their own policies and procedures ensuring that their supply chains are free from any misconduct or malpractice associated with slavery and human trafficking.

 Improving the environment

-7 Force procurement is committed to the sustainable supply of goods, services and construction projects which minimise the effect on the environment.
+7 Force Commercial Services is committed to the sustainable supply of goods, services and construction projects which minimise the effect on the environment.
 Suppliers must ensure that in delivering contracts to our Forces that they design solutions which seek:

 Diversity and Inclusion in procurement

 7 Force Commercial Services recognises the value that different backgrounds, experiences and perspectives can bring to public services and we oppose all forms of unlawful and unfair discrimination or victimisation.
 We therefore want to work with employers who are committed to be inclusive and have diverse workforces in line with our own code of ethics.

 All suppliers and your supply chains must ensure that no employee or job applicant receives less favourable facilities or treatment (either directly or indirectly) in recruitment or employment on grounds of age, disability, gender / gender reassignment, marriage / civil partnership, pregnancy / maternity, race, religion or belief, sex, or sexual orientation (the protected characteristics as defined by Equality Act 2010).